DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

        }

        // Do we need to call begin to update wifi settings in flash?
-       //  Only if sketch & flash are not the same (changed), else just wait for sdk to connect struct station_config wl_args;
+       //  Only if sketch & flash settings are not the same (changed), else just wait for sdk to connect struct station_config wl_args;
        wifi_station_get_config (&wl_args);
        if (strcmp(reinterpret_cast<const char*>(wl_args.ssid), ssid) != 0 ||